dkazanski/berkeleyml/Module_20_Capstone/readme.md

 The exploratory data analysis showed that some columns had a very strong Correlation / Association with the target variables (clicks), whereas others did not.
 Some columns contained information duplicated from the data in the other column.
 They would have too high of a correlation/association with the other columns.
 So, they would not add any value and, instead, would cause problems.
 I had to eliminate such columns one after the other.

-The factors that decided where the ad impression would result in a click were:
-- The Make of the user's device: Samsung, Apple, etc.
-- Type of an ad: banner, video, etc.
-- Ad Campaign
-- Category of the mobile app that showed the ad
-- Subcategory of the mobile app that showed the ad
-- The fact that the user clicked on any other ads in the past
-- The types of mobile apps the user uses most often (gaming, news, etc.)
-- Whether the app that shows the ad belongs to the list of premium apps
-- The average click-through rate on the previously shown ad within the app in the past 30 days
-- The number of times the user saw the ad for this advertiser’s offer in the past 90 days
-- How many times the user clicked on ads of this advertiser’s offer in the past 90 days

 ## Data Transformation